-Worldsteel’s Steel Statistical Yearbook presents a cross-section of steel industry statistics.
-It contains comprehensive statistics from (1991 - 2013) on crude steel production by process, steel production by product, steel trade by product, apparent steel use, and production of pig iron and directly reduced iron.
-It also includes data on production and trade of iron ore and trade of scrap as well as data on indirect exports and imports of steel and true steel use.
-The statistics were collected from members of worldsteel and various international organisations.
+World steel’s Steel Statistical Yearbook presents a cross-section of steel industry statistics.
+It contains comprehensive statistics from 2008 to 2017 on crude steel production by country and process, steel production by product, steel trade by product, apparent steel use and apparent steel use per capita by country, as well as production and trade of pig iron and directly reduced iron.
+It also includes data on production and trade of iron ore and trade of scrap. of steel and true steel use.
+The statistics were collected from members of world steel and various international organisations.

 1) This dataset contains monthly blast furnace iron (BFI) and direct reduced iron (DRI) production data.
 The total for the year is not the sum of the 12 calendar months.
 This is because annual production is reported separately.
 Regional and grand totals refer to the countries listed only.
 Other countries report only annual - and not monthly - data.

 2) World Steel Association collects Blast Furnace Iron production (BFI) from 39 countries and Direct Reduced Iron production (DRI) production from 14 countries .
 The 39 countries accounted for approximately 99% of total world BFI production and 14 countries accounted for 85% of total world DRI in 2015.